DeltaResero/GC-Wii-Linux-Kernels/README.md

 This bug should be relatively easy to find using git bisect.

 - Both IOS and MINI modes seem to have a bug that prevents Linux from booting if a GameCube Controller is inserted in one of the ports while the serial port is enabled in the config.
 This bug is caused by a glitch that was created when forward porting from 2.6.32 to 2.6.33.
 It should be possible to find this bug using git bisect.

-- GameCube SDL doesn't work properly with the 2.6.36 and newer forward ported kernels.
-This bug is currently unknown to be either a kernel or software API bug.
-It should be possible to fix this by finding out in which commit in the kernel that this error first starts occuring using git bisect.

 - Only Cube Xorg or Farter's Framebuffer can be used, not both at the same time.
 If Xorg is setup to use Cube on the target system, do not use a kernel that was compiled with Farter's framebuffer patch without adjusting the Xorg configuration file (usually in: /etc/X11/xorg.conf).
 Using both simultaneously will cause the display to show nothing at best.
 Due to this, I've made Farter's framebuffer patch optional by leaving a copy of it seperate in the source so that it could be patched manually at anytime.
 <br>